When you can use PCBs and equipment, products or materials containing them, and how to register, label and dispose of them.

 You must register any CE that you own with the Environment Agency, including CE that:

-- has a legal use (eg transformers with a PCB concentration below 0.05%)
+- has a legal use (for example transformers with a PCB concentration below 0.05%)

-- doesn’t have a legal use, but you haven’t disposed of yet (you’ll also need to tell the Environment Agency how you plan to dispose of it as soon as possible)
+- does not have a legal use, but you have not disposed of yet (you must tell the Environment Agency how you plan to dispose of it as soon as possible)

 Complete a PCB holdings registration form and return it to the Environment Agency as soon as possible.